 - A good amount of hooks and filters to modify the plugin with.

-Unfortunately, there is no way to deploy scripts from a Git Repository.
-Also, a staging functionality (in a strict sense) is missing out.
+Unfortunately, there is no way to deploy scripts from a Git Repository (yet).

 What also stood out positively was a couple of the safety features included:

-- SSL (do I still need to mention this?)
+- SSL powered by S3 (do I still need to mention this?).

 - Firewalls on two levels: Server (UFW) and Application (6G or 7G in one click).

 With this functionality, certain permissions can be granted for these teams and users and servers & sites can be assigned to them.
 Even custom user roles can be added.